hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ```

 [15:28:02](#DBwxkef1eVcMVMSZioJGDjBH29JpvId6Gyy92dR2twc) <hiiamboris (NOT THIS ONE)>:
-Quite hard to follow code Ì†ΩÌ∏ï
+Quite hard to follow code üòï

 [15:29:17](#pTRCQGItIwzgrrl4E-_L7HChmVx5M-ggERmKa4hPk40) <hiiamboris (NOT THIS ONE)>:
 I guess inner panel gets automatically resized to tab-panel size on your 2nd `view`